 Summary: the Kilauea’iki trail will lead you through a lush ohia forest down into the Kilauea’iki crater, straight over the crater floor past warm and steaming fissures in the ground.
 The crater floor was formed almost 60 years ago (in 1959, more about the Kilauea’iki crater eruption), and the small ohia shrubs are only now starting to grow in the cracks of the solidified lava.

-Directions: The Kilauea’iki trail is located inside the Hawaii Volcanoes National Park at the parking lot for the Thurston Lava Tube, 9.3 miles from the park entrance.
+Directions: The Kilauea’iki trail is located inside the Hawaii Volcanoes National Park at the Kilauea’iki overlook parking lot.

-The hike: head down the stairs across the street from the Thurston lava tube and descend into the crater.
-Once you have passed the main crater keep right and look down to the ground every now and then.
+The hike: Looking towards the crater pick up the trail turning rights following the trail, which slowly descends into the crater through a lush rainforest.
+Once you reach the crater look down to the ground every now and then.
 In and between the cinders you can find the little green crystals (olivines) that are also responsible for the green color of the sand at Papakolea beach.
-On the far right edge of the crater the trail goes up again.
-If you keep right at the following two intersections the trail will take you back to the Thurston Lava Tube parking lot.
+On the far side of the crater the trail goes up again.
+After a steep climb you pass the Thurston Lava Tube (well worth a 30 minute detour).
 You can find a more elaborate trail guide for this hike at the national park website.

 (6.5 miles round trip, difficulty: medium, Kohala)